kineticsystem/vscode_ros2/README.md

 **Solution 2**

-You can modify the user `.bashrc` to source you project whenever you attach to the container.
+You can modify the user `.bashrc` to source your project whenever you attach VSCode to the container.

 **Solution 3**

 If you do not want to run a command each time you start a debug session and you cannot modify the file `.bashrc`, here is a more versatile approach.

 You want to execute a `source` command every time VSCode opens the container.
-The VSCode DevContainer extension allows you to edit the JSON container configuration file which provides a field for this purpose.
+The VSCode DevContainer extension allows you to edit the JSON container configuration file, providing a field for this purpose.
 Open the configuration file by clicking on the highlighted cog.

 <img height="300" src="img/container_config.jpg">

-Add the following field to modify the `.bashrc` each time you connect VSCode to the container. `TAG` is a unique id used to verify if the command has already been added.
+Add the following field to modify the `.bashrc` each time you connect VSCode to the container. `TAG` is a unique ID to verify if the command has already been added.

 ```yaml
 "postAttachCommand": "grep -qF 'TAG' $HOME/.bashrc || echo 'source project-workspace/install/setup.bash # TAG' >> $HOME/.bashrc"
 ```
-W

 The container configuration file is usually stored somewhere inside this folder:

 ```bash